SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > - **12-16:** 13 fire damage; A < 3 slowed (save ends)
 > - **17+:** 16 fire damage; A < 4 slowed (save ends)
 >
 > **Effect:** The area is set ablaze until the end of the encounter.
-While ablaze, the area is difficult terrain, and any creature takes 2 fire damage for each square in the area they enter for the first time in a round
+While ablaze, the area is difficult terrain, and any creature takes 2 fire damage for each square in the area they enter for the first time in a round.

 > ☠️ **You Would Dare?!
 (Villain Action 3)**
 >